Pinaymootang First Nation

 The geographically separate second part of the Fairford 50 reserve is located on Dunsekikan Island in Lake St. Martin, and is about ten miles east of the main section of the reserve.

 The registered population on Fairford 50 is about 1300 people while an additional 1600 live in various other locations.
 The 2011 Census showed an official population of 989 persons living at Fairford 50.

-The Chief of the First Nation for over 40 years was Garnet Woodhouse.
+The Chief of the First Nation for over 40 years was Levi Bruce.
 In December 2023 Cindy Woodhouse was elected National Chief of the Assembly of First Nations.